 Parent Coaching is NOT therapy!

 Parenting is an important if not challenging job.
 At times, when all else seems to fail, parents need support and encouragement.
-Parents are often left wondering “Am I doing this right?” or “Why can’t I get my child to listen to me?” or “Why can’t I connect with my child?”
+Parents are often left wondering “Am I doing this right?” or “Why can’t I get my kid to listen to me?” or “Why can’t I connect with my child?”